86Box/docs/dev/api/pci.rst

   * - ``0x3c``
     - Interrupt Line
     - The PIC IRQ number assigned to this device's :ref:`interrupt pin <dev/api/pci:Interrupts>` (see ``Interrupt Pin`` below).
-      This register's contents should be ignored by the device; however, the register itself **must be writable** if the device uses interrupts, since 86Box actively uses its value to route interrupts on machines with early PCI chipsets not capable of IRQ steering.
+      While this register's contents should not be used by the device, the register itself **must be writable** if the device uses interrupts.

   * - ``0x3d``
     - Interrupt Pin